Vantiq/vantiq-sdk-java/docs/api.md

 The `ResponseHandler` interface provides the API that are called when the Vantiq SDK methods complete either successfully or in error.

+The SDK provides the concrete class `BaseResponseHandler` that implements the `ResponseHandler` interface and provides helper methods.

 ### Methods

 Name | Description